 Deserts have their own communities of long-lived species, growing slowly under the harsh sun.
 In this community we find some of the most famous of the sacred scents used for prayer and meditation from time immemorial: frankincense, junipers, sages.
 From our own backyard in the dry California coastal mountains we find the white sage, now globally renowned as part of Native American ceremonies, containing its own potent camphorous antimicrobial oils.

 Jungles are intensely dynamic communities, filled with a multitude of diverse aromatic medicines.
 Here we find common spices like cinnamon, and more unusual species like ravensare and niaouli, which have unique antimicobial properties.

 In the fields we find yet more fragrant plants with oils that destroy pathogens, such as lemongrass, palmarosa, citronella, and angelicas.

 Nature has provided us with a rich and diverse palette of aromatic healing treasures to choose from.
 By filling our gardens and cities with aromatic plants, by using their flavors in our diet, and by diffusing the oils they produce into our workplace and homes we are strengthened and protected by the essence of their immunological intelligence.
 We can create not just good health at the individual level, but “community immunity” as well.

-As seen in issue 4
+As seen in AGB No. 4